CTE in Action!

 Purpose: to give teachers the opportunity to provide their students with real life event planning experiences

-CTE goes TN Valley Fair Teachers are encouraged to participate in the TN Valley Fair.
+CTE goes TN Valley Fair Teachers are encouraged to have their students participate in the TN Valley Fair.
 Students have the opportunity to construct projects to compete with other programs from East TN.
-By competing in the fair, teachers gain quality program credit for their CTSOs.
+By competing in the fair, teachers can combine their quality program efforts with their CTSOs.

 CTE goes Live The Live event is the major “Capstone” event for CTE.
 This event allows our staff to introduce our students to a Real-Life experience.
 Our students will have a hands on opportunity to produce a major event.
 CTE classes will produce all flyers and posters, promote the event pre and live on the radio, web, and TV, stage the photo shoot for the candidates, stage up and take down the stage and lighting, job shadow the KPD, and “fluff and buff” the candidates at the B&B Salon.
 Students will provide photography services for the event along with managing the social media sites such Twitter and Facebook.
-Each school has the opportunity to promote their programs on Market Square at the event at their school booths.
+Each school has the opportunity to promote their programs on Market Square at the event.
 Toyota Knoxville and Lexus of Knoxville are the Title Sponsor.
 Stellar Vision and Sound provides the event director.
 This event usually takes place at the beginning of May, at the end of the school year.

 For any questions regarding any of these productions, please contact Buck Coatney at firstname.lastname@example.org.